It’s not every day that a cookbook sends you back in time to tell story that perhaps hasn’t quite been told yet.

 But then I had this thought: What if what I thought I knew about jambalaya, wasn’t what I thought?
 Or any other recipe with a melting-pot kind of origin?

 In talking with Tipton-Martin, I learned that jambalaya descends from the African cracked rice tradition and from red rice dishes, such as Savannah, Charleston, or Gullah red rice, popular in the Carolina Lowcountry.
 Cracked rice is a broken grain leftover in the field that cooks up like short-grain rice.
-Red rice is a sticky, ruby-red dish made with tomato paste or sauce that African American cooks adapted according to their own tastes and what was in the pantry.
+Red rice is a sticky, ruby-red dish made with tomato paste or sauce that Black American cooks adapted according to their own tastes and what was in the pantry.

 As a result, the jambalaya that springs from the red rice foundation wouldn’t have been soupy or ruddy with lots of tomatoes, but instead the rice would have been drier and stickier.
 Tipton-Martin interprets all of these nuances for modern kitchens and adds the step of parching (drying) the rice in the oven for a few minutes, which results in a delicious new way to enjoy jambalaya.